Aposto89/tic-tac-toe/README.md

   - The board should be printed out every time a player makes a move
   - You should be able to accept input of the player position and then place a symbol on the board
   -
 After choosing the X or O symbol, we use the keyboard numpad to place the symbol on the game board.
-Numer one from the numpad is the downleft cell from the board and number 9 is the upper right cell.
+Number one from the numpad is the downleft cell from the board and number nine is the upper right cell.
 ENJOY!